 At the end of the trial, you must make your decision based on the evidence.
 We have an official court reporter making a record of the trial.
-However, we will not have a typewritten transcript of the trial available for your use in reaching a verdict.
+However, you will not have a typewritten transcript of the trial testimony of any witness for your use in reaching a verdict.
 You must pay close attention to the evidence as it is presented.